 Please see the Land Trust Alliance New York grants webpage (leaves DEC website) for grant applications, program updates and announcements.

 Application Deadlines and Notification

-All final applications for the 2015-2016 Conservation Partnership Program are due by Monday, December 7, 2015 at 5:00 PM Eastern time.
-Professional Development Grant Letter's of Interest must be submitted by Friday, October 16, 2015.
+All final applications for the 2015-2016 Conservation Partnership Program must be submitted by Friday, December 9, 2016 at 5:00 PM Eastern time.
+Professional Development Grant Letters of Interest must be submitted by Friday, October 14, 2016.

 Those land trusts submitting a Professional Development Letter of Interest will be notified by mid-November if they are going to be invited to submit a full application.